10Life/strapi-plugin-advanced-cache-manager/README.md

 ```

 # Cache administration
-You can customize the cache scope and maxAge according to your need.
-By default, entity will be cached by STRAPI_GRAPHQL_DEFAULT_MAX_AGE, the above can override the entity by STRAPI_GRAPHQL_MAX_AGE.
-This plugin provide admin page to clear cache that according to the cache maxAge, the short cache, STRAPI_GRAPHQL_DEFAULT_MAX_AGE or clear all cache in redis.
+You can customize the cache scope and maxAge according to your needs.
+By default, entities will be cached by STRAPI_GRAPHQL_DEFAULT_MAX_AGE.
+The cache_control_matrix option can override the cache settings for specific entities by STRAPI_GRAPHQL_MAX_AGE.
+This plugin provides an admin page to clear the cache according to the cache maxAge.
+You can choose to clear the short cache (STRAPI_GRAPHQL_DEFAULT_MAX_AGE) or clear all the cache in Redis.

-Admin page also provided the CDN cache clear function, it will clear all CDN cache.
+The admin page also provides the CDN cache clearing function.
+It will clear all the CDN cache.

 # Road map
-A schedule cache clearing feature
+- A scheduled cache clearing feature
-Provide a Cache clearing pattern input for CDN cache
+- A cache clearing pattern input for CDN cache